menu

 Living in Hull

-Hull is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 10,142 people and three associated neighborhoods, Hull is the 182nd largest community in Massachusetts.
+Hull is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
+With a population of 10,108 people and three associated neighborhoods, Hull is the 182nd largest community in Massachusetts.
 Hull has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Hull are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.71% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 19.15% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Hull is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-Hull is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Hull is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Hull home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hull residents report their race to be White, followed by Asian.
 Important ancestries of people in Hull include Irish, Italian, English, German, and Scottish.

 The most common language spoken in Hull is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Spanish and Portuguese.